VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter14.md

 SendMessage (hwndListView, LVM_COLSORT, nCol, 0) ;
 ```

 Here `nCol` is the index of the specified column, and the list view control
 will compare and sort the sub items according to the comparing function
 associated with the column.

 When the comparing function is not specified, the list view control uses the
 default string comparing function to sort.
 The initial string comparing
-function is strcasecmp.
+function is `strcasecmp`.
 We can set a user-defined string comparing function by
 `LVM_SETSTRCMPFUNC` message:

 ```cpp